 - The Liberal Caucus: Meets regularly to explore and discuss, from a progressive/liberal perspective, political topics.
 Contact Mr. Sam Boenker.

 Intramurals: Run through the Murphy Field House, intramurals are scheduled throughout the year for students to play and compete various sports.
-Contact TBD.
+Contact Mr. Brian Martin '94.

 Latin Club: An event-driven club that provides opportunities for students to experience firsthand some of the most interesting activities of the Roman world, including the Chariot Races, Gladiator Games, Legion 41 and more.
 Assists with running the Grade School Latin Program.
 Contact Mr. Joe Zebrak '87.